tess-jl/aws-developer-course/notes/5_AWS_Fundamentals.md

 Typical Archiecture of a 3 tier web app:
 -all of the building blocks make something complicated and secure!
 -user queries Route 53 for Alias record --> Elastic Load Balancer (in public subnet) --> behind ELB is an ASG in multiple AZ (in private subnet) --> spin up EC2 instances scaled accordingly --> instances talk directly to RDS --> RDS has cross AZ replication (read replica) for security --> we have an ElastiCache cluster that will allow for reading for user --> (RDS and Elasticache in data / private subnet)

+REVIEW
+Route 53 global
+read replicas are in same AZ, need multi AZ set up multi az is just a backup updates are written first to the master DB and then written to read replicas afterwards--> **eventual consistency**

+Redis cluster